shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User already has an existing list of user profile items. </br>
-Guarantees: Viewing of user profile item is successful

 1. User requests to switch the tab of the screen.
 2. InternHunter switch to the requested tab. </br>
     Use case ends.